Child Counseling (Play Therapy)

 All humans like to play!

-Child counseling is a great way to get children act out difficult feelings and thoughts in an order to develop a greater understanding of them.
+Child counseling is a great way to get children to act out difficult feelings and thoughts to develop a greater understanding of them.
 This doesn’t make sense for adults because we have the ability to problem-solve and rationally think through our issues, but children don’t process what bothers them the same way.
-In play therapy, we meet them where they’re comfortable and help them work through what is bothering them.
+In play therapy, we meet them where they’re comfortable and help them work through what bothers them.

 Children and teens (and even adults!) lose themselves in play.
 Whether in the sandbox, through a puppet show, or with a one-of-a-kind art masterpiece, emotional expression is realized through play.
-Most children who are between the ages of 3 to 13 enjoy the playroom.
+Most children between the ages of 3 and 13 enjoy the playroom.
 The older kids (13 to 17) may enjoy some play or art within their talk therapy session.

 Children express what they feel while playing because they don’t yet have the cognitive ability to “talk through” issues the way teens and adults do.